-- Sec.
-7. (a) The Commission shall have the power, not subject to delegation- - (1) upon the recommendation of the Chairman, to approve the annual budget of the Commission as provided in section 18;
+SEC.
+7. (a) The Commission shall have the power, not subject to delegation- (1) upon the recommendation of the ment and collection of civil fines as provided in section 14(a);

+Chairman, to approve the annual budget of the Commission as provided in section 18; (2) to adopt regulations for the assess-